btmartin721/ClineHelpR/README.md

 1. "prefix_clinesXLatLon.pdf", which contains:
   + Genomic Clines ~ Latitude and Longitude
   + Hybrid Index ~ Latitude and Longitude

 2. "prefix_clinesXenv.pdf", which contains:
   + Genomic Clines ~ each raster layer
   + Hybrid Index ~ each raster layer

 3. "prefix_corrSummary.csv"
-  + This contains correlation tests for all the environmental files plus latitude and longitude.
+  + This contains correlation tests for all the environmental files, plus latitude and longitude.

 Here are some example plots that clinesXenvironment can make: